hamzayassin/docs/docs/cs2/plugins/cs2-plugins-openprefireprac.md

 An open-source CounterStrikeSharp powered server-side practicing plugin for CS2.
 It provides multiple prefire practices on competitive map pool maps and supports multiplayer practicing concurrently.

 :::tip
-1. You need to use this command: `!prefireon`
+1. If you want to play Open Prefire Prac, type this command: `!prefireon`
-2. When server has changed the map, you need to use: `!prefire`
+2. When the server has changed the map, you need to use: `!prefire` You can also check below for full commands

-You can **also** use `!prefire help` to know commands or see them below.
 :::

 ## Commands